Harpo3/archsimian/README.md

 <b>Preparation</b>

-1) Operating Systems - If you have multiple drives (or are currently using MM4 on Windows on the same computer), decide whether you want Arch installed on the same box.
+<b>1) Operating Systems</b> - If you have multiple drives (or are currently using MM4 on Windows on the same computer), decide whether you want Arch installed on the same box.
 If you do, the best practice is for the Arch drive to be on a separate hard drive from that of Windows (for security reasons).

 Whether you do this or not, you will need to use a VM in Arch to update music tags and the MM4 database between the two operating systems.